Adaptive Estimation and Uniform Confidence Bands for Nonparametric Structural Functions and Elasticities: Additional Details for Section

 \subsection{Basis Functions}

 We construct basis functions the same way in both the simulations and empirical application.
-We use B-spline bases as described in Appendix~\ref{ax:bspline}, with cubic B-splines ($r = 4$) to approximate $h_0$ and quartic B-splines ($r = 5$) to estimate the reduced-form.
-We also link the dimensions $J$ and $K(J)$ using $q = 2$ (see Appendix~\ref{ax:bspline}).
+We use cubic B-splines ($r = 4$) to approximate $h_0$ and quartic B-splines ($r = 5$) to estimate the reduced-form.
+We also link the dimensions $J$ and $K(J)$ using $q = 2$.

 As B-splines are supported on $[0,1]$ but $\tilde \pi_{ij}$ is negative, we transform $\tilde \pi_{ij}$ to $[0,1]$ using $\tilde \pi \mapsto \max\{0, \tilde \pi/10 + 1\}$.
 Under this transformation the very small fraction of observations for which $\tilde \pi_{ij} < -10$ or, equivalently, $\pi_{ij} < 0.005\%$, are truncated to zero (there were only four such observations in the empirical application).
 Similarly, we transform $z_{ij}$ to have support $[0,1]$ using its empirical CDF.
 The transformed $\tilde \pi_{ij}$ is not uniformly distributed on $[0,1]$ so we place interior knots at its empirical quantiles.
 The transformed $z_{ij}$ are uniformly distributed on $[0,1]$ so we place interior knots uniformly between $[0,1]$.